 Routine HVAC maintenance is important

 HVAC systems are made up of several mechanical components that work together to regulate the climate in your home.
-As with any intricate mechanical system, HVAC systems require routine maintenance in order to function at their optimal level and have a long lifespan.
+As with any intricate mechanical system, HVAC systems require routine maintenance to function at their optimal level and have a long lifespan.

 The HVAC noises mentioned are largely avoidable when you schedule annual HVAC inspections.
 HVAC maintenance is essential in making sure everything runs smoothly.
 Reducing the noise coming from your home’s air conditioning system may require cleaning fan blades, lubricating bearings, isolating your compressor, removing clogs, or clearing your drains.